 The connection between two Voodoo2 cards was assured by a ribbon cable, which allowed the cards to share data and render the display by alternating the drawing of horizontal pixel lines.
 The technology allowed 1024×768 resolutions, a significant leap compared to single card competitors who could only manage a standard 800×600.

 On the back of an aggressive marketing push, the SLI technology promised to double the processing power of a PC.
 In reality, the technology encountered many issues mainly linked to having to sacrifice PCI slots to house two Voodoo2 units at the cost of network cards and the like.

 Alongside this, the actual rendering process was susceptible to unsightly display artifacts such as incomplete frames and tearing.
-The prohibitive cost of acquiring two cards (around $300 each at the time) proved a barrier to widespread adoption of the tech, and it remained the preserve of niche enthusiasts eager to brag about their gaming setup.
+The prohibitive cost of acquiring two cards (around $300 each at the time) proved a barrier to the widespread adoption of the tech, and it remained the preserve of niche enthusiasts eager to brag about their gaming setup.

 Sadly, 3Dfx’s fortunes were quickly heading south due to a messy merger with STB Systems, slowing sales, and the inability to keep up with the exponentially better GeForce and Radeon line of cards.
 In late 2000, Nvidia acquired the pioneering graphics card company with production and support ending soon after that.

 Nvidia didn’t immediately use the SLI technology, and it lay dormant until 2004 when the company relaunched it as Scalable Link Interface geared towards use in PCI-e slots rather than the previously used PCI slots.

 From here, the technology has risen to become ubiquitous with most modern-day Nvidia GPUs, and the vast majority of standard motherboard chipset technology, notably the Intel X and Z series, supports SLI.

 Much of the hardware technology has been replaced and updated to suit modern needs, but the underlying concept of utilizing the power of two parallel GPUs remains.